 Here are some signs to watch out for that suggest the sellers are trying to hide something.

 Table of Contents

 When entering a staged home, you’ll usually see a lifestyle depicted.
 For instance, a dining room set up like a fancy bistro with the rhythms of Salsa music playing in the background.
-The scene can feel very seductive which is exactly the point.
+The scene can feel very seductive, which is precisely the point.
 But stop tapping your feet for a moment and have the listing agent turn the music off.
 Music is often used to mask traffic noise.
-Granted, this is New York, and depending on your location it will be hard to escape the noise of the outside streets entirely.
+Granted, this is New York, and depending on your location, it will be hard to escape the sound of the outside streets entirely.
 But if it’s above your tolerance level, then you could be in for some tough nights trying to sleep.

 Another home staging technique is to make a smaller room look bigger.
 The easiest way to do this is to replace a 3-person couch with a two-person love seat.
 The difference might not seem like much, but you’ll notice it when you try to move a larger couch inside.
 You can anticipate problems like this by asking for room measurements or bringing your tape measure at the next showing.
 There’s nothing wrong with a seller using this trick, but you need to be aware of it if you are not misguided.

-It’s very common for sellers to touch up a place with new paint before listing it.
-There’s nothing wrong with that but be aware that they may be trying to cover up mildew or water damage.
-If you notice patches of fresh paint on the walls or ceiling that’s a definite red light that they’re trying to hide something.
+It’s widespread for sellers to touch up a place with new paint before listing it.
+There’s nothing wrong with that, but be aware that they may be trying to cover up mildew or water damage.
+If you notice patches of fresh paint on the walls or ceiling, that’s a definite red light that they’re trying to hide something.
 Check the ceiling corners and anywhere with pipes or faucets for black or gray spots that indicate water damage.